TritonDataCenter/rfd/rfd/0110/README.md

 ajv.

 #### Testing
+It is important to determine as early as possible what the symptoms of a manta-component under heavy load are.
+What limits are hit?
+What failures crop up (if any)?
+Determining this will require testing under different types of realistic loads.
+Once the symptoms of heavy load are determined, we can build whatever interface is necessary for the throttle observed them and adapt to prevent brownout.

 The next logical step for testing the throttle would be to deploy it in some muskie instance on staging and generate different types of workloads.
 Some types of workloads to consider are: